ryanyxw/llm-decouple/README.md

 ### Data

 The following code will merge toxic reddit data into Dolma.
-Change partition to create data variants for confidence intervals.
+Change the `partition` variable to create data variants to allow for confidence intervals.
 The current code will output into the `data/figure2_partition0/final_training_data` directory, with the following structure:
 ```
 data/figure2_partition0/final_training_data
 ├── train